 I love these healthy strawberry popsicles for so many reasons:

-🍓 And finally, they’re a fun and interactive snack that kids can enjoy while playing outdoors.
+🍓 Kid-approved fun — a snack they can enjoy while playing outside

 Strawberry Popsicle Video